Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Development can be defined as improving the welfare of a society through appropriate social, political, and economic conditions.
 The expected outcomes are quantitative and qualitative improvements in human capital (e.g. income and education levels) as well as physical capital such as infrastructures (utilities, transport, telecommunications).

 The development of transportation systems takes place in a socioeconomic context.
 While development policies and strategies focus on physical capital, recent years have seen a better balance by including human capital issues.
-Irrespective of the relative importance of physical versus human capital, development cannot occur without both interacting, as infrastructures cannot remain effective without proper operations and maintenance.
+Irrespective of the relative importance of physical versus human capital, development cannot occur without their respective interactions, as infrastructures cannot remain effective without proper management, operations, and maintenance.
 At the same time, economic activities cannot take place without an infrastructure base.
 The highly transactional and service-oriented functions of many transport activities underline the complex relationship between its physical and human capital needs.
 For instance, effective logistics rely on infrastructures and managerial expertise.

 At the aggregate level, efficient transportation reduces costs in many economic sectors, while inefficient transportation increases these costs.
 Besides, the impacts of transportation are not always intended and can have unforeseen or unintended consequences.
-For instance, congestion is often an unintended consequence in providing free or low-cost transport infrastructure to users.
-However, congestion is also an indication of a growing economy where capacity and infrastructure have difficulties keeping up with the rising mobility demands.
+For instance, congestion is often an unintended consequence of providing users with free or low-cost transport infrastructure.
+However, congestion also indicates a growing economy where capacity and infrastructure have difficulties keeping up with the rising mobility demands.
 Transport carries an important social and environmental load, which cannot be neglected.

 Assessing the economic importance of transportation requires the categorization of the types of impacts it conveys.
 These involve core (the physical characteristics of transportation), operational and geographical dimensions: